theresia/nootroscripts/README.md

 For usage,

-Set up your virtual env (or not, if you like living dangerously).
+1. Set up your virtual env (or not, if you like living dangerously).

-> pip install -r requirements.txt
+2. Run `pip install -r requirements.txt`

-Put OPENAI_KEY in your env path
+3. Put OPENAI_KEY in your env path

+4. Run test.sh to test if the basic commands run successfully.